 • Your vision and functionality of the product you want may get distorted.

-Example: Gamezboost producing game software for other brands.
+Example: Gamezboost produces game software for other brands.

 7. App Data Monetization Model